 The Department for Transport’s objective is to oversee the delivery of a reliable, safe and secure transport system that responds efficiently to the needs of individuals and business.

 FEM’s mission is to represent the technical, economic and political interests of the materials handling industry, and communicate with the European institutions on its concerns and needs.

 European Logistics Association

-LM’s sister magazine Logistics & Supply Chain is media partner of the European Logistics Association.
-The ELA is a federation of 30 national organisations, covering almost every country in Central and Western Europe.
+The European Logistics Association is a federation of 30 national organisations, covering almost every country in Central and Western Europe.
 ELA’s goal is to provide a forum for networking and promotion of the logistics and supply chain profession.

 European Logistics Users Providers & Enablers Group

 ELUPEG seeks to promote and facilitate horizontal collaboration – cooperation across rather than along supply chains.
 By bringing together non-competing and even competing companies, massive improvements in asset utilisation, carbon reductions, customer service and cost reductions are possible.

 ESC represents the interests of companies represented by 12 national transport user organisations and a number of key European commodity trade associations.
 The Freight Transport Association is the UK member.

 The International Federation of Freight Forwarders Associations is a non-governmental organisation, represents today an industry covering approximately 40,000 forwarding and logistics firms, also known as the “Architects of Transport”, employing around 8 – 10 million people in 150 countries.

 Food Storage and Distribution Federation